joolstorrentecalo/gitlab-foss/doc/user/gitlab_duo_chat/turn_on_off.md

 Prerequisites:

-- GitLab Duo requires GitLab 17.2 and later for the best user experience and results.
-Earlier versions may continue to work, however the experience may be degraded.
+- To benefit from the latest improvements to GitLab Duo Chat, upgrade to the latest GitLab version.
 - You must have a Premium or Ultimate subscription that is [synchronized with GitLab](https://about.gitlab.com/pricing/licensing-faq/cloud-licensing/).
 To make sure GitLab Duo Chat works immediately, administrators can
   [manually synchronize your subscription](#manually-synchronize-your-subscription).
 - You must have [enabled network connectivity](../gitlab_duo/turn_on_off.md#configure-gitlab-duo-on-a-self-managed-instance).